alexbelgium/hassio-addons/spotweb/README.md

 Spots are retrieved every hour by a background task.
 Restart the addon after entering your credentials to force the first sync of spots.

+To import you ownsettings.php, place the file in "/config/addons_config/ownsettings.php".

 [repository]: https://github.com/alexbelgium/hassio-addons
 [spotnet]: https://github.com/spotnet/spotnet/wiki
 [spotweb]: https://github.com/spotweb/spotweb